-The Northern Early Learning Connection Coach Consultant for the region is Kary Pfeil.
-She works collaboratively within the region to ensure an equitable and comprehensive array of support that is responsive to the needs of coaches who serve early childhood educators and parents caring for children (birth through age 8) within family childcare homes, family homes, centers and preschool programs.
-Kary is dedicated to developing and cultivating growth in coaches who work with early child-hood educators to improve access to quality care and education for all young children and families.
+The ESU #1 Early Learning Connection Coach Consultant works collaboratively within ESUs 1, 7 and 8 to ensure an equitable comprehensive array of support that is responsive to the needs of coaches who serve early childhood educators and parents caring for children (birth through age 8) within family childcare homes, centers and preschool programs.
+Services provided include one-on-one coaching sessions, small group coaching sessions and large group coach cadres meetings.